AdobeDocs/experience-platform.en/help/privacy-service/api/privacy-jobs.md

 # Privacy jobs

-The following sections walk through calls you can make using the root endpoint (`/`) in the Privacy Service API.
+The following sections walk through calls you can make using the `/jobs` endpoint in the Privacy Service API.
 Each call includes the general API format, a sample request showing required headers, and a sample response.

 ## Create a privacy job